rubiojr/ergs/docs/api.md

 The Ergs REST API provides programmatic access to your datasources, enabling search functionality, data retrieval, and system monitoring.
 The API returns JSON responses and supports advanced search features including full-text search, pagination, and date filtering.

+NEW: A real-time WebSocket Firehose endpoint (`/api/firehose/ws`) is now available for streaming newly ingested blocks with minimal latency.
+See section "WebSocket Firehose (Real-Time Streaming)" below.

 ## API Endpoints

 All API endpoints are available under the `/api` path prefix.
 The API returns JSON responses and uses HTTP method-specific routing for security.